 Before Cancún and Ixtapa, Acapulco was Mexico’s original party town.
-With stunning yellow beaches and a 24-hour nightlife, it was dubbed the ‘Pearl of the Pacific.’
-During its heyday, Acapulco was the playground for the rich and famous including Frank Sinatra, Elvis Presley, Elizabeth Taylor and Judy Garland; John F Kennedy and his wife Jacqueline honeymooned here.
-It was immortalized in films such as Elvis’ Fun in Acapulco and TV’s The Love Boat.
+With stunning topography of soaring cliffs, curling into a series of wide bays and more intimate coves, fringed with pearl beaches, backed by jungle-green hills and crowned with 24-hour nightlife.
+It was dubbed the ‘Pearl of the Pacific,’ during its heyday when Acapulco was the playground for the rich and famous, including Frank Sinatra, Elvis Presley, Elizabeth Taylor and Judy Garland.
+John F Kennedy and his wife Jacqueline honeymooned here, and it was immortalized in films such as Elvis’ Fun in Acapulco and TV’s The Love Boat.

 Acapulco’s principal bayside avenue, Avenida Costera Miguel Alemán – often called ‘La Costera’ – hugs the shoreline all the way around the bay.
-From Playa Caleta on the Península de las Playas, it curves north towards the zócalo, then continues east along the beachfront past Parque Papagayo (a large, shady park popular with Mexican families) all the way to Playa Icacos and the naval base at the bay’s southeastern edge.
-Most of Acapulco’s hotels, restaurants, discos and points of interest are along or near La Costera, especially near its midpoint at La Diana traffic circle.
 Past the naval base, La Costera becomes Carretera Escénica, which joins Hwy 200 after 9km at the turnoff to Puerto Marqués.
 Hwy 200 then leads southeast past ritzy Playa Revolcadero to the airport.